AleeAlette1/NEOs_Project/README.md

 ## Analysis Results

-Based off of our analysis, we have determined there are 11,370 potentially hazardous near-earth-objects.
+Based off of our analysis, we have determined there are 11,370 potentially hazardous Near-Earth-Objects.
 In the picture below, we can see the difference between our results and the original forecasted "pha."

 <img width="779" alt="Screen Shot 2022-01-30 at 8 13 20 PM" src="https://user-images.githubusercontent.com/88408350/151738009-c13a6155-1461-428a-9350-2621a4a936d0.png">